Aditya-dom/arawn/content/post/Optimizers/optimizers-1.md

 slug: optimizers-1
 ---

-Happy New Year!
-This <strike>is going to</strike> was supposed to be a long one, so sit back and grab a chocolate (and preferably view this on your laptop)
+Happy Holi!
+This <strike>is going to</strike> was supposed to be a long one, so sit back and grab a chocolate gujiya (and preferably view this on your laptop)

 <center>
 <iframe src="intro_plot.html" style="width: 100%; height: 650px; border: 0"></iframe>